Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

  - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="dd739dbe-ab7d-4545-b085-2890cfd574ee" />

+   >**Success!** You have successfully deployed Sentinel to the log analytics workspace and added data.

 ### Task 3 - Setup RBAC